REMOTE LESSONS: Tech Tips / Improving Sound Quality

 Wednesday, April 15, 2020 | Practicing and General Education

-About this post: With several weeks of experience, we’ve gone through some tech troubleshooting and we’ve written this Tech Tips Checklist (below) to help you get more out of your LIVE VIRTUAL LESSONS.
-If you’re unfamiliar with the basics, you may wish to review the post below this one.
-It describes how we will teach LIVE VIRTUAL LESSONS and CORRESPONDENCE LESSONS and has a basic checklist of how to prepare.
-If you haven’t seen that yet, start there.
-Then come back to this “tech tips” post.
+About this post: With some months of experience, we’ve gone through some tech troubleshooting and we’ve written this Tech Tips Checklist (below) to help you get more out of your LIVE VIRTUAL LESSONS.

-FIRST THINGS FIRST Use whatever you have.
+FIRST THINGS FIRST Start by using whatever you have.
 Don’t be discouraged by technical challenges.
-Any device that works will be OK for a few lesson and for most elementary students.
+Any device that works will be OK for a few lesson and for most beginner and early-elementary students.

 IMPROVING SOUND QUALITY There are two issues to consider: delivering better-quality audio to your teacher; and receiving better-quality audio from your teacher.
 Audio matters more than video for our purposes, and most of the steps below to improve audio will also improve video.

-STEP EIGHT Temporary hacks and setting changes.
+STEP SEVEN Tips and tricks.
 Even after doing all of the above steps, you still might need to adjust settings as you go.
 Unlike the steps above, these tips are all situational.
 You won’t need to try everything!

 • Try headphones.
 For better listening to your piano and for hearing safety, avoid wearing headphones throughout the entire lesson if possible.